pachyderm/pachyderm/doc/docs/master/concepts/pipeline-concepts/datum/glob-pattern.md

 !!! note "Note"
     Now that the 3 datums have been processed, their ID field is showing.

+TODO: Enabling stats isn't a thing in 2.0.
+We always have a meta commit in 2.0 which serves the same purpose as stats in 1.x.
 !!! info "Enabling Stats"
     - Running `list datum` on a given job execution of a pipeline that [enables stats](https://docs.pachyderm.com/latest/enterprise/stats/#enabling-stats-for-a-pipeline) allows you to additionally display the STATUS (running, failed, success) and TIME of each datum.
     - You might want to follow up with [inspect datum <ID>](https://docs.pachyderm.com/latest/reference/pachctl/pachctl_inspect_datum/) to detail the files that a specific datum includes.